tatiana-ediger/dp-reconstruction-attack/README.md

 Task:
 A social media company wants to provide information to its advertisers on how often people click on their ads.
 You work for an advertiser.
-Each hour, the company gives you the demographic prole of one user who saw your ad.
+Each hour, the company gives you the demographic profile of one user who saw your ad.
 This demographic profile is rich enough for you to identify the user in your own database.
 They also give you a running count of the number of users who have actually clicked on your ad.
 They add a little bit of noise “to protect users’ privacy”, but you suspect that you